Families and Social Capital Research Group

 A number of academic staff take part in the group's activities.
 Search our People Finder for the Families and Social Capital Research Group.

 The Weeks Centre for Social and Policy Research runs a Visiting Scholars Scheme and welcomes International scholars each year.
-For details on how to apply contact Prof Yvette Taylor.

 Current high impact research

 Below are examples of some of the group's current high profile research.
 Further examples of the group's research can be found by searching our Case Study Finder.

 This research project is funded by The Faraday Institute and is conducted in collaboration with Southampton University.
 It investigates how accounts of the formative impact of early experience on brain development are informing politics, key social policy legislation and early intervention initiatives.
 It's also looking at the consequences for everyday practice among health care providers and early years educators.

 The research involves reviewing key documents that have shaped political and policy engagement with neuroscience in relation to early years childrearing.
 The team has carried out interviews with a range of interested parties.
 These include influential public figures who are interested in the application of neuroscience as an evidence base in child and family intervention policy and practice, as well as health care providers and early years practitioners.